-Mr. Morgan joined Alston & Bird LLP in 1988 and is listed in Chambers USA: America’s Leading Lawyers for Business in Labor & Employment (2014) and Best Lawyers in America, 21st Edition (2015).
+Charlie has been recognized by Chambers USA: America’s Leading Lawyers for Business as a leading lawyer in Labor & Employment (2014) and regularly listed in The Best Lawyers in America©.

-- Lead counsel in the representation of Imperial Sugar Company in the aftermath of a major explosion of a sugar refinery resulting in 14 fatalities; representation in investigations by the Occupational Safety and Health Administration, U.S. Chemical Safety Board and Bureau of Alcohol, Tobacco and Firearms.
+- Represented Imperial Sugar Company in the aftermath of a major explosion of a sugar refinery resulting in 14 fatalities; representation included investigations by the Occupational Safety and Health Administration, U.S. Chemical Safety Board and Bureau of Alcohol, Tobacco and Firearms.

-- Representation of a wireless carrier in defeat of nationwide class certification in an action alleging noncompliance with a pay commissions plan in U.S. District Court, Southern District of Florida, Miami Division, and before the U.S. Court of Appeals for the Eleventh Circuit.
+- Represented a wireless carrier in the defeat of a nationwide class certification in an action alleging noncompliance with a pay commissions plan in the Southern District of Florida and before the Eleventh Circuit.

-- Lead counsel in victories in anti-union campaigns against the Teamsters, PACE International, Steelworkers, Sheet Metal Workers, United Mine Workers and Iron Workers in Texas, Pennsylvania, Wyoming, Illinois and Georgia.
+- Victories in anti-union campaigns against the Teamsters, PACE International, United Mine Workers, Steelworkers, Sheet Metal Workers and Iron Workers in Texas, Pennsylvania, Wyoming, Illinois and Georgia.

-- Lead counsel defending against Mine Safety and Health Administration enforcement actions regarding mining fatalities.
+- Defended companies against Mine Safety and Health Administration enforcement actions regarding mining fatalities and mining accidents.

-- Lead counsel in obtaining defense verdicts in jury and bench trials alleging race discrimination, racial harassment, sex harassment and ADA Title III violations in U.S. District Court for the Middle District of Florida, Tampa Division; U.S. District Court for the Middle District of Georgia, Albany Division; and U.S. District Court for the Northern District of Georgia, Atlanta Division.
+- Trial counsel in obtaining defense verdicts in jury and bench trials alleging race discrimination, racial harassment sexual harassment and ADA Title III violations in the Middle District of Florida, Middle District of Georgia and Northern District of Georgia.

-- Lead counsel in the representation of a financial services company regarding nationwide claims under Title III of the ADA and state laws relating to access to web services.
+- Represented a financial services company in nationwide claims under Title III of the ADA and state laws relating to access to web services.